 As you start your first year at APU, These programs help students connect with other new transfers and current students through various events and programming.
 Each student is assigned to an Alpha group that meets throughout the fall semester for guidance and support.
 Learn more about Welcome Weekend and the Alpha program.

-A variety of events will be held each semester through a partnership between the Office of Communiversity and the Academic Success Center that help support transfer student’s unique needs.
-To stay up-to-date on these campus-wide events, follow us on Instagram at @apucommuniversity.
+A variety of events will be held each semester through a partnership between the Office of Campus Life and the Academic Success Center that help support transfer student’s unique needs.
+To stay up-to-date on these campus-wide events, follow us on Instagram at @apucampuslife.

 Academic Success Center

-The Academic Success Center is comprised of four areas committed to partnering with students, faculty, and staff to support the academic success of Azusa Pacific students:
+The Academic Success Center is composed of several areas committed to partnering with students, faculty, and staff to support the academic success of Azusa Pacific students:

 - Academic Advising: Provides academic coaching and support.

-- TRiO Target Success: A student support program that provides services for first-generation students, those from low-income families, and those with disabilities requiring learning accommodations.
+- TRiO Student Support Services: A student support program that provides services for first-generation students, those from low-income families, and those with disabilities requiring learning accommodations.

-- Student Success Initiatives, which includes the GEN1 Scholars Program, offering APU first-generation college students resources and opportunities for academic, professional, and personal growth.
+- GEN1 Scholars Program: Offers APU’s first-generation students resources and opportunities for academic, professional, and personal growth.